emerge-lang/compiler/design.md

 #### Overloading functions

 If functions were *only* values, overloads would be impossible.
-But because overloads are an important feature, this language supports functions and methods in the sense as used in Kotlin and Java:
+But because overloads are an important feature, Emerge supports functions and methods in the sense as used in Kotlin and Java:

     fun someFunction(paramName: ParamType) -> ReturnType = expression